What is a differential diagnosis?

 The second step of the differential diagnosis process is a physical exam.
 Information from an exam gives your provider more clues about your health.
 It may help rule out certain conditions or make others seem more likely.

 The third step is to put together a differential diagnosis list.
-Your provider will come up with a list of "suspects" -- the conditions that you may have based on information about your symptoms, health, and lifestyle.
+Your provider will make a list of possible conditions ("suspects") based on information about your symptoms, health, and lifestyle.

 The fourth step is to order tests.
 Tests can help confirm or rule out the conditions on your differential diagnosis list.
 The tests you have will depend on the conditions on your list.
 If your list includes a serious condition that may need urgent treatment, you'll have tests for that condition first.